(Pocket-lint) - For many, the days of just building a spaceship out of Lego or playing a game of Monopoly are long gone.

 Today, kids want interactive tech toys that are powered by an app or that connect to the internet.
 They want animals that learn and grow as you play with them, or robots that will answer back.

 And thankfully, toy manufacturers are happy to oblige.
-There are plenty of different tech toys to suit all ages - maybe even yourself.
+There are plenty of different tech toys to suit all ages, and maybe even for yourself.

-We've played, poked, crashed, and tested a wide range of crazy and sometimes scary toys, to bring you a list of the best tech toys around for now and coming soon.
+We've played, poked, crashed, and tested a wide range of crazy and sometimes scary toys, all to bring you a list of the best tech toys around right now.